danstarns/idio-graphql/docs/creating-nodes.md

 ---

 It's recommended to inject dependencies into your Node, this helps with testing.
-For each resolver injections will be a scoped property on `context`.
+For each resolver injections will be a property on the `context` parameter.

-Injections can either be a value or a function.

 ```javascript
 new GraphQLNode({